senlin/so-responsive-content/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With the SO Responsive Content plugin you can easily adjust the length of your content to different devices by making use of visibility classes.
+With the SO Responsive Content plugin you can easily adjust the length of your content for different devices by making use of visibility classes.

 == Description ==